-- (1) Management's current estimates of inventory are based on an independent timber inventory conducted by JW Sewall Co. in the winter of 2016. - (2) Merchantable Forest Inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time beyond Acadian's current 2016-2025 forest management plan for the NB Timberlands.
+- (1) Management's current inventory estimate is based on an independent timber inventory conducted by JW Sewall Co. in the winter of 2016 and annually adjusted for actual harvest and estimated growth.
+Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the NB Timberlands forest management plan. - (3) Total softwood harvest volumes include approximately 25% Spruce-Fir Pulpwood